tillbiskup/aspecd/docs/roadmap.rst

 * Report task: Add figure captions to context if available

-* Baseline correction (especially for examples of recipe-driven development)

 * Metadata mapper via yaml file

 * Documentation: Use cases